Niagen - The Ultimate Guide to Benefits, Research & Dosing

 Competition for NAD+Since NAD+ is involved in some many cellular processes, it should come as no surprise that there is considerable competition within the body for NAD+.
 In fact, there is a three-way fight for NAD+ stores between sirtuins, PARPs (Poly [ADP-ribose] polymerase), and NAD+ hydrolases.

-What's even more interesting is the the antagonism between sirutins and PARPs extends even further when you realize that sirtuin-1 (SIRT1) also inhibits PARP1 through deacetylation and they exert opposing activities on cellular proteins.
+what's even more interesting is the antagonism between sirutins and PARPs extends even further when you realize that sirtuin-1 (SIRT1) also inhibits PARP1 through deacetylation and they exert opposing activities on cellular proteins.

 NAD+ and AgingNAD+ concentrations depend on several variables, including the cellular redox state (NAD+/NADH ratio), as well as the rates of NAD+ production and consumption.
 Typically, NAD+ is much more plentiful than NADH, so it's expected that variations in NAD+ concentration directly affect sirtuin functioning.